|

 but they narrowly escaped being seriously burned.

 Both fell a distance of about 15 feet.
+Seven lines of

 three inch hose were kept playing on the flames,